 Measuring the Shiba Inu’s Intelligence

-This list of smartest dogs, along with the term “obedience & working intelligence” was developed by psychologist Stanley Coren.
+This list of smartest dog breeds, along with the term “obedience & working intelligence” was created by Stanley Coren.
 He conducted his research trials with the help of 199 obedience trial judges from both the American and Canadian Kennel Club.

 Based on his own criteria, Coren asked the judges to evaluate and rank as many dog breeds as they could.
 His criteria was based on two main factors: